Susan Constant: History

-Susan Constant was rated at 120 tons.
+Susan Constant was a bark-type vessel, rated at 120 tons.
 Its keel length is estimated at 55.2 ft.
 The overall length from tip of its bowsprit to stern is estimated at 116 ft.

 On the 1606–1607 voyage, it carried 71 colonists, all male, including John Smith.
 On June 22, 1607, Christopher Newport sailed back for London with Susan Constant and Godspeed carrying a load of supposedly precious minerals, leaving behind the 104 colonists and Discovery (to be used in exploring the area).

 Susan Constant, which had been a rental ship that had customarily been used as a freight transport, did not return to Virginia again.
 She later served as a merchant ship through at least 1615.
 Her fate is unknown.

 Name

 The alternative name Sarah Constant has been cited, and is shown as being the name noted on the earliest document, leading to a belief that Samuel Purchas had the name wrong in his Pilgrims book.
 There is growing support for the name Sarah Constant.
 The article that cites Sarah Constant, presumably written by Sir Walter Raleigh, is as follows:

-He told me of three barques on route to the New World, those whose names are, as he told me thereon, be consisted of Godspeed, Discoverie or Discovery, and one whose name split twice, I think was Sarah Constant.
+He told me of three barques on route [sic] to the New World, those whose names are, as he told me thereon, be consisted of Godspeed, Discoverie or Discovery, and one whose name split twice, I think was Sarah Constant.